 All others may participate in the meeting during the allotted Public Participation Time.
-While it is not required, members of the public are encouraged to submit their questions and statements in advance by email or by completing the Public Question/ Statement Form on the Town's website.
-Please note that questions and statements related to an agenda item will be considered first.
-All those dealing with matters of a general nature will be considered in the order in which they have been received.
+While it is not required, members of the public are encouraged to submit their questions and statements in advance by <a href="mailto:emailto

 For any questions regarding the Agenda Briefing Forum or any item presented in the draft agenda, please contact the Governance team at GovernanceVicPark@vicpark.wa.gov.au.